ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 learn.fit(lr, 3, cycle_len=1, cycle_mult=2)
 ```

-Test Time Augmentation (TTA) was something I never heard about but apparently it can further
+**Test Time Augmentation (TTA)** was something I never heard about but apparently it can further
 improve results quite a bit.
 TTA computes 4 augmented test images and judges the quality at test
-time based on the majority vote on all five images which helps the model to generealize better.
+time based on the majority vote on all five images which helps the model to generalise better.

 ```python
 log_preds,y = learn.TTA()